Origin of the Branchial Arches

 The Second Branchial Arch – Hyoid Arch

-From the second branchial arch, important structures of the hyoid bone (os hyoideum) originate as well as muscles that are attached to it—which is why this arch is also referred to as hyoid arch.
+From the second branchial arch, important structures of the hyoid bone (os hyoideum) originate, as well as muscles that are attached to it, which is why this arch is also referred to as the hyoid arch.
 The cartilage originating from it is referred to as Reichert’s cartilage, which forms the third auditory osscile, the stapes.
 Furthermore, the styloid process of the temporal bone, the cornu minus of the hyoid bone, the cranial part of the hyoid bone body and the stylohyoid ligament originate from it as well.

 The mimic muscles (facial musculature) and parts of the suprahyal musculature originate from the hyoid arch muscular system: